clarissaache/Classifying-popular-Spotify-songs/README.md

 My analysis will try to reproduce these outcomes but using a lower-level regression model (which will probably not be as good) and some other better-performing models to predict the genre classification.

+More outcomes of this analysis can be found [here](https://github.com/clarissaache/Classifying-popular-Spotify-songs/blob/main/finalprojectIDS702.pdf)